doc-ai/tensorio-ios/README.md

 **Dequantization Scale and Bias**

-For dequantiation we do the same, using the equation:
+For dequantization we do the same, using the equation:

 ```
 unquantized_value = quantized_value * scale + bias